 Warm up her food a bit.
 Warming up your dog’s food is a really simple way of making even the blandest kibble more enticing.
 Be careful not to make your pet’s food too hot (you should be able to hold your hand inside the warmed food indefinitely), but you can simply pop it in the microwave for 30 seconds or so (as long as you are using a microwave-safe dish) before offering it to your pup.

 Moisten her food a bit.
-Dogs are typically partial to wet food over dry, so consider sprinkling your picky dog’s kibble with a little water or low-sodium chicken broth.
+Dogs are typically partial to wet food over dry, so consider sprinkling your picky pet’s dry dog food with a little water or low-sodium chicken broth.
 For bonus points, heat it a bit after adding some water to make it even more enticing.
 The water (or low-salt broth) you add will also help carry odiferous molecules through the air if you heat it a bit.
 The way to your dog’s stomach is through her nose, after all…

 Mix in a healthy additive.
 Wet ingredients aren’t the only thing that can make your pup give her food a second look.
 You can toss a handful of several different healthy “people foods” to tempt your terrier.

 Hand feed your pup.
 Sometimes, picky dogs are more willing to eat when fed by hand than they are from a bowl.
 While this can be laborious when feeding large dogs, it is often helpful when nothing else will work.
-Hand-feeding is also great for bonding, so why not give it a go?
+Hand-feeding is also great for bonding, making it a win-win approach to dinnertime.

 Make dinner-time fun.
 Even picky pooches are often excitable, so try leveraging their sense of fun and play when you can.
 For example, try turning dinner time into a training exercise or trick practice session.